 Remembering that will help you keep your sanity.
 You aren’t wasting your time, no matter what happens to your crazy goal.
 You’re in cadet training.
 Every word you write is a practice shot fired, a pull-up bar chinned, a step in a march.

 I didn’t waste my time when I wrote that manuscript in a frenzied rush.
 Setting a ridiculous goal helped me get a ridiculous result—I was a better writer at the end than I was at the beginning.

 You will, too.
 Not all of your crazy goals may turn out the way you expect.
 But you will emerge victorious no matter what.
 You’ll be that much closer to master status.

 Everyone’s first published novel gets a certain phrase inscribed on the inside cover: “This is her first novel.”
-But that’s never true.
-It’s usually their fourth, fifth, sixth novel .… This is just the first published one.
+But that’s rarely true.
+It’s usually their second, third, fourth novel .… This is just the first published one.

 Give yourself the liberty to set crazy goals.
 Never worry about the outcome, because you can’t lose.
 For one thing, you never know if your crazy goal will end up a bestseller … but also, at the bare minimum, it will make a much better writer out of you.

 My crazy goal is to make a full-time income from my writing by the end of this year.
 It motivates me to write daily, it excites me to wake up in the morning, it keeps me encouraged to keep grinding when I don’t see results.
 And every day, I become better.
 Every day, I’m closer.
 And I can look back and know that I’ve improved as a writer so much that it’s already worth it.
 It only gets better from here!